asahi417/asahi417.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
+I am a Research Engineer at Google Research, London working on multi-media generation.
-I am an Applied Scientist at Amazon studying information retrieval and product search, and former Ph.D student in the [School of Computer Science and Informatics](https://www.cardiff.ac.uk/computer-science) at Cardiff University, co-advised by [Jose-camacho Collados](http://josecamachocollados.com/) and [Steven Schockaert](https://www.cardiff.ac.uk/people/view/133772-schockaert-steven).
+Previously, I was an applied scientist at Amazon working on information retrieval and product search, and a former Ph.D student in the [School of Computer Science and Informatics](https://www.cardiff.ac.uk/computer-science) at Cardiff University, co-advised by [Jose-camacho Collados](http://josecamachocollados.com/) and [Steven Schockaert](https://www.cardiff.ac.uk/people/view/133772-schockaert-steven).
 During my PhD, I studied **relational knowledge representation in language model** and application of language models in tasks such as